-- It is the policy of the OAS that teachers and principal have a responsibility to work with parents to determine the issue lack of learning and failure of educational progress.
+- It is the policy of the OA that teachers and principal have a responsibility to work with parents to determine the issue lack of learning and failure of educational progress.

-- The OAS is committed to providing all of its students with a safe and supportive school environment in which all members of the school community are treated.
+- The OA is committed to providing all of its students with a safe and supportive school environment in which all members of the school community are treated.

 Limitation/Disclaimer of Liability

-- The OAS is not liable for any violations of copyright restrictions or other laws, user mistakes or negligence, and costs incurred by users.
-The OAS is not responsible for inappropriateness activities at the campus, or usability of any information found on the school’s electronic resources network including the Internet.
+- The OA is not liable for any violations of copyright restrictions or other laws, user mistakes or negligence, and costs incurred by users.
+The OA is not responsible for inappropriateness activities at the campus, or usability of any information found on the school’s electronic resources network including the Internet.

-- The OAS is not responsible for any damage experienced, including, but not limited to, loss of data or interruptions of service.
+- The OA is not responsible for any damage experienced, including, but not limited to, loss of data or interruptions of service.